mbrandonw/mbrandonw.github.io/_drafts/2015-01-20-natural-numbers.markdown

 ---
 layout:     post
-title:      "Creating the natural numbers from first principles"
+title:      "Creating the Natural Numbers from First Principles"
-date:       2015-01-01
+date:       2015-01-20
 categories: swift math
 summary:    "Learn how to construct the natural numbers from first principles in Swift."
 ---